top of page

 A Small-Group Dolphin Cruise Designed for Comfort and Safety

-Island Ferry specializes in small-group dolphin cruises to Shell Key, providing a more personal and relaxed experience than large commercial tour boats.
+Island Ferry specializes in small-group dolphin cruises, providing a more personal and relaxed experience than large commercial tour boats.
 Unlike drop-off services, our boat stays with you at Shell Key for the entire tour, allowing you to snorkel, explore, or relax at your own pace.
 Our shaded pontoon boats offer a comfortable place to rest, enjoy refreshments, and take in the scenery while our experienced crew remains on board providing constant supervision to keep everyone safe.
+For more about Shell Key, visit our Shell Key Visitor's Guide online.

-What You’ll See on a Dolphin Cruise to Shell Key
+What Else You’ll See on our Dolphin Cruise

-In addition to dolphins, guests on our Shell Key dolphin cruise frequently spot a variety of Florida marine wildlife, including manatees, stingrays, pelicans, ospreys, and other coastal bird species.
+In addition to dolphins, guests on our dolphin cruise frequently spot a variety of Florida marine wildlife, including manatees, stingrays, pelicans, ospreys, and other coastal bird species.
 The surrounding seagrass beds and shallow waters support a thriving ecosystem, offering excellent wildlife viewing throughout the tour.
 Manatees are most commonly seen during the warmer months, while dolphins remain a consistent highlight all year long.
+More about Shell Key Preserve. .

 PLEASE NOTE: We have 4 vessels.
 If you are travelling with another group, please be sure to book your reservation under the same name if you expect to travel on the same boat with another group who as also booked this tour.
 Otherwise we cannot guarantee that you will travel together on the same boat.